top of page

 • Examples: Fluconazole, Terconazole, Lotrisone cream.

-• Brexafemme is new but not covered by most insurance yet.
+• Brexafemme is new but not widely available.

 • Don't use Monistat-1, it burns, too strong.